Russ Harvey Consulting - Computer and Internet Services

 Testing Elsewhere (with ZoneAlarm)

 You can take your computer to another location where you know the Internet is working (reinstall your security software first).
+I recommend a trusted friend's network rather than a public network for safety.

 If your computer has no issues with Internet access, the issue is probably with your Internet service (or possibly the modem or router hardware involved).